phani-sudo/build-guide-1/topic/k2c-qli-build-ga/troubleshoot_sync_build_and_flash.rst

 -  **repo init or sync failure with except ManifestInvalidRevisionError, e:**

-   You might get this issue after installing the Repo package:
+   You may see this issue after installing the Repo package:

    -  If you have redirection in your ``/etc/gitconfig`` or ``~/.gitconfig`` to an internal mirror.